 Faculty of Health and Life Sciences

-This is an integrated three-year course leading to a professional qualification in Clinical Psychology (D.Clin.Psy.).
+This is an integrated three-year course leading to a professional qualification in Clinical Psychology (D.Clin.Psych.).
 The course, which has been developed as a partnership between Coventry University and the University of Warwick, had its first graduates in 2001 and has a current annual intake of 16 trainees.

 The course is situated within the School of Psychological, Social and Behavioural Science, Faculty of Health and Life Sciences at Coventry University and within the Department of Psychology at the University of Warwick.
 The Faculty of Health and Life Sciences has one of the strongest health and social science profiles in the country.
 The University of Warwick is amongst the UK's leading research universities and the Department of Psychology has an excellent research record.
 This context provides a unique academic and practical environment for training clinical psychologists to work in the NHS and trainees additionally benefit from having access to the combined facilities of two universities.

 This is one of three clinical psychology courses in the West Midlands, where clinical psychology is a strong and well-developed profession.
 First and second year placements for the Coventry and Warwick course are normally located across Coventry and Warwickshire, Worcestershire and Herefordshire.
-Third year elective placements are throughout the West Midlands Region.
-Trainees may have to travel considerable distances at times during their training.
+Third-year elective placements are throughout the West Midlands Region.
+Trainees will have to travel considerable distances at times during their training.